 Once you’ve gotten this far with your road trip plans, I recommend using a calendar to put it all together.
-It can be digital or paper or whatever you like best.
+Use a digital or paper calendar.
+Whatever you like best.
 Personally, I like printing a calendar out.
 That way I can fill in the dates, write on it and make changes.
-Trust me, there will be changes.
+Trust me, there will there be changes.

-With a calendar you can make a daily plan, even dividing the morning and afternoon.
-Usually I write the stops I want to make or if there is a final destination, I’ll put that on the calendar and work backwards.
+A calendar helps you make a daily plan.
+You can even divide up the morning and afternoon.
+Usually I write the stops I want to make or if there is a firm final destination, I’ll put that on the calendar and work backwards.

-Taking into consideration how much I want to drive in a day, I can figure out about where I should be on certain dates.
-Then I can plan what I want to see in that area.
-That’s also helpful for deciding where to spend the night like we discussed in the last section.
+Taking into consideration how many miles I want to drive in a day, I can figure out about where I should be on certain dates.
+Then I can plan what I want to see in that area and decide if I want to spend the night there.

-One of the last things but highly importing when planning a road trip; is what kind of vehicle you will drive on your road trip?
-If you own a vehicle and know that’s what you’re planning to drive on your road trip, then great.
-But if you are planning a cross country or a high mileage trip, you might want to consider if the vehicle you own is the best option for the kind of road trip you are planning.
+Another really important part of planning a road trip is the vehicle.
+What are you going to drive?
+I know that sounds that might sound silly, especially if you own a car but If you are planning a cross country or a high mileage trip, you might want to consider if the vehicle you own is the best option for the kind of road trip you are planning.

 If your vehicle is a larger SUV that consumes a lot of fuel, it’s possible that renting a smaller more economical car could be more practical and money saving in the long run.
 Planning on a cold weather destination?
 Then an all wheel drive or a four wheel drive might be the best bet.

-One last thing to talk about is a budget.
+A budget is the least favorite thing to talk about when planning a road trip.
 Whether you have one or not, the good news is a road trip is one of the most affordable ways to travel.
-With gas at the lowest it’s been in years, even someone with the tightest budget can road trip.
-Here’s a few things to budget for when planning a road trip.
+With gas at the lowest it’s been in years, even someone with the smallest budget can road trip.
+Here’s a few things to budget for.

-Once you have estimated your fuel cost, move on to accommodations.
-Hotel rooms can be costly.
+Hotel rooms can be costly and take a chunk out of your budget.
 Checking hotel websites help you get an overview of prices for rooms in the areas you are traveling to.

 Camping is another way to save a lot of money on lodging.
 If a tent isn’t your thing, campgrounds like KOA, offer cabins.
-They cost more than a tent site but are still affordable, especially for a family.
+They may cost a little more than a tent site but they are still affordable, especially for a family.

 Even if you’ve never tent camped before or don’t have all the camping equipment you need, many items can be purchased for less than what it would cost for one or two nights for a family in a hotel.

-Campsites in National Parks or State Parks are very reasonable.
+Campsites in National Parks or State Parks are very reasonably priced.
 Did you know there are even places that you can camp for free?
 Use the website Allstays for affordable camping options.

-All that’s left to budget for now, is your activities.
+Activities are expensive!
+How do you stay on budget?
 All across the country, there are plenty of road side attractions and things to do for free.
-Many museums have free days or some, in smaller cities, sometimes only ask for minimal donations.
+Many museums have free days or some, in smaller cities, ask for minimal donations.
 If your road trip includes National Parks like mine usually does, you can purchase an America the Beautiful pass that allows access to over 2000 interagency sites for one low price.

-One thing that keeps me on track is planning that one big ticket, splurge item I want to do.
+One thing that keeps me on track is with planning is having that one big ticket, splurge item I want to do.
 Maybe I want to raft the Snake River or snowmobile in Iceland.
-Planning for those things makes those homemade roadside turkey sandwiches worth it.
+Planning for those things makes the homemade roadside turkey sandwiches worth it.

 Southerner Says: Google Sheets is a great resource and tool for free spreadsheets.
 There are some premade templates for budgets or your can create your own.
 Creating them in Google means they can be shared with other people going on your road trip easily too.